lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To check the spelling of your document press the ABC button with a checkmark, from the :menuselection:`Tools --> Spelling` or press :kbd:`f7`.
 When you have the spellcheck window open to change what language you are checking the spelling for change the :guilabel:`Text language` field.
 When you have what spell check thing is a typo it will be highlighted in red with context of where that appears in your document.
 If you think this is not an error just for this time press the :guilabel:`Ignore Once` button.
 To not change this at every time this occurs in the document press the :guilabel:`Ignore All` button.
 If what you wrote is correct and never want it marked wrong again press the :guilabel:`Add to Dictionary` button.
 Below what spellcheck thinks is an error will show :guilabel:`Suggestions` on what you it thinks it should correct.
 To select a different suggestions left click on it to select that suggestion.
 To replace what spellcheck thinks is an error with the suggestion press the :guilabel:`Correct` button.
 To replace the supposed error with the suggestion in the entire document press the :guilabel:`Correct All` button.
 To have this error be autocorrected press the :guilabel:`Always Correct` button.

 To view how your document looks before printing it :menuselection:`File --> Print preview` or :kbd:`Control +Shift +O`.
 To get back to editing your document press the same thing again or click the close preview button.
 After you are done writing your document you can press the button that looks like a printer to print, press :kbd:`control+ p` or :menuselection:`File --> Print`.
 To change view or change your printer settings :menuselection:`File --> Printer settings`.
-To view your word count of how many words are currently in the document is with nothing selected at the bottom of the libreoffice writer window.
+To view your word count of how many words are currently in the document is with nothing selected at the bottom of the LibreOffice writer window.
 If you select text with the mouse you can also see the word count of selection from the same spot.

 .. image::  lowriter-print.png